 There are many different irritants and pollutants associated with inhalations injuries.
 Some are associated with industrial processes while others are naturally occurring irritants associated with accidents, fires or pollution.
 Some of the most common inhalation irritants include:

 - Sulfur Dioxide

 - Hydrogen Sulfide

 What are Inhalation Injury Treatments?

 Depending on the type of injury, the treatments vary.
 From a breathing machine to lifetime oxygen supplementation, the San Antonio, Texas Inhalation Injury Attorney at Hill Law Firm has worked with clients that have had many different treatments for their inhalation injuries and lung damage injuries.

-One of the elements of damages in a personal injury case is the future medical care that in reasonable medical probability will be sustained by the Plaintiff.
-The Plaintiff carries the burden of proving the future medical needs, complications, and associated costs with their injuries.
-Hill Law Firm employs expert respiratory therapists, pulmonologists, and life care planners when we need to prove the future medical costs associated with inhalation injuries to juries.
-If you have suffered an inhalation injury and would like to speak to an attorney about your legal options, call today.
+One of the elements of compensation in an inhalation injury case is the necessary future medical care that will be sustained by the Plaintiff.
+The injured carries the burden of proving future medical needs, complications and associated costs that come with their inhalation injuries.
+The San Antonio injury lawyer at Hill Law Firm employs expert respiratory therapists, Pulmonologists and life care planners when we need to prove future medical costs to a jury.
+If you or someone you love have suffered an inhalation injury, call our San Antonio office today for questions or a free case evaluation.